-In this section, we show how our system can be used to visualize and compare multiple narrative timelines, first, in a choicebased role playing video game; second, in a fictional narrative scenario; and third, in a movie with a non-linear timeline containing flashbacks.
-Finally, we also visualize a movie narrative with a circular timeline to demonstrate how our system handles complex non-linear narratives.
+In this section we show how our system can be used to visualize and compare multiple narrative timelines, first, in a choice-based role playing video game, and second, in a fictional narrative scenario.

-5.1.
-Example: Witcher
+5.1 Example: Witcher

-For our first example we use a narrative adapted from the popular role playing video game Witcher 2 to demonstrate how multiple timelines can be visualized and compared in Yarn.
+For our first example we use a narrative adapted from the video game Witcher 2 to show the capabilities of Yarn.